SURAJKALLOLI/Gatling-Performance-Test-Using-Java-17-with-Keycloak-Auth/README.md

 The project structure consists of 2 Simulation classes.<br/>
 **PublisherSimulationWebhook:** The scenario is built such that a single user can send a single request.<br/>
 **PublisherSimulationWebhookMultiLoad:** The scenario is built such that a single user can send multiple requests.<br/>
+**KeycloakMultiRealm:** In this scenario, we authenticate as master keycloak user and create multiple realms in a single keycloak instance.<br/>
+**KeycloakUser:** In this scenario, we create a new realm and under that realm, we create a single client.
+The realm will have multiple users created, and each user will be assigned with unique ids.
+We also fetch the ids of users and delete all the users along with the realm.<br/>

 The requests include:<br/>
 **POST - Keycloak Authentication**<br/>